 Chinese Medicine Dermatology is far more nuanced than this, of course.
 This is merely an introduction to the terminology you may see on our website or hear during your consultation with your practitioner.
 We understand that it is a bit different than the typical terms you are used to hearing in healthcare and we want you to embrace these unfamiliar concepts without fear.

 Your skin is an organ, just like your lungs and your liver, except that it lies on the outside of your body.
 It forms a protective barrier between the outer world and your insides.
 Your skin protects you from chemicals, germs, UV radiation, loss of body fluids, and mechanical damage.
 It insulates you and helps regulate your temperature.
 It is also a sensory organ, providing info to you about your environment.

 However, your skin is not 100% impermeable or impenetrable.
 Chemicals, germs, and other harmful substances can find their way into your body via your skin.
 So it is of the utmost importance that you take good care of this organ.

-These statements have not been evaluated by the Food and Drug Administration.
+All of Zi Zai’s skincare product descriptions include the intended treatment principal according to Chinese Medicine Dermatology.
+Our product formulations are not based on western medical diagnosis.
+The statements on our product pages have not been evaluated by the Food and Drug Administration.
 These products and statements are not intended to diagnose, treat, cure or prevent disease.
 The information provided on this website is for educational purposes only and is not meant to substitute for the advice provided by your doctor or other health care professional.